-5. Based on our discussions with staff, attendance at committee meetings and a review of supporting information we have identified the following significant risk areas for the authority.
+7. Based on our discussions with staff, attendance at committee meetings and a review of supporting information we have identified the following significant audit risks for the Authority.
 We have categorised these risks into financial statements risks and wider dimension risks.
 The key audit risks, which require specific audit testing, are detailed in Exhibit 1.

-Exhibit 1 2019/20 Significant audit risks
+Exhibit 1 2020/21 Significant audit risks